 If you’re lucky enough to have somewhere off the street to park your car, or you just have space in front of your house that you want to keep low-maintenance, installing a driveway is the natural solution.
 There are a number of materials you can choose depending on the style you want, each with different costs to consider.
-We’ve put together this guide to help explain some of the costs you may face, so you’re prepared before you start your project.
+We’ve put together this guide to help explain some of the costs you may face when hiring a driveway paver, so you’re prepared before you start your project.

 Concrete driveway costs

 Concrete driveways are very durable and hard-wearing, and can last for decades without the need for much maintenance.
 They are easy to clean and can be printed to give the effect of different block paving styles, so are a popular choice for many homeowners.
 However, they can be hard to repair if there are problems or are laid incorrectly.

 As with all driveway styles, the general rule of thumb for calculating the cost is to work out the price per square metre.
 For concrete driveways, this will typically be between around £30 and £50 per square metre, before taking into account any additional costs that will be discussed later in the article.

 We can help you meet professional driveway specialists near you to get real quotes today.